 Laura R. Killinger

-Director, Legal Practice Program and Professor of the Practice
+Director, Legal Practice Program, and Clinical Professor of Legal Writing

 Office phone: (757) 221-3781